-At December 31, 2018 and 2017 and for the Years Then Ended
+At December 31, 2019 and 2018 and for the Years Then Ended

-(1) Organization and Summary of Significant Accounting Policies
+(1) Organization and Summary of Significant Accounting Principles

 Organization.
 First Federal Bancorp, MHC is a federally-chartered, mutual holding company.
-The Company through its subsidiary First Federal Bancorp, Inc. (a federal corporation) ("FFBI") owns First Federal Bank, formerly First Federal Bank of Florida (the "Bank" or "First Federal") which serves its customers through 23 branches across Florida and South Carolina.
+The Company through its subsidiary First Federal Bancorp, Inc. (a federal corporation) ("FFBI") owns First Federal Bank (the "Bank" or "First Federal") which serves its customers through 26 branches across Florida and South Carolina.
 The Bank has three loan production offices located in Florida, Georgia and Wisconsin.
 Lines of business include a mortgage processing company, wholesale lending, Small Business Administration ("SBA") and U.S. Department of Agriculture ("USDA") lending, warehouse lending, consumer direct lending and manufactured housing lending.
 The Bank's deposits are insured up to the applicable limits by the Federal Deposit Insurance Corporation ("FDIC").
-In April of 2017 the Company established a new subsidiary of the Bank.
-FFBF Investments, Inc., is a Delaware based company to perform investment management for the Bank.
 On April 2, 2018 the Company acquired and merged Coastal Banking Co., Inc. ("CBC") into First Federal.